 Substantially all of our revenue is generated through sales by our channel partners, which include distributors and resellers.
 We depend upon our channel partners to generate sales opportunities and manage the sales process.
 To the extent our channel partners are unsuccessful in selling our products, or we are unable to enter into arrangements with, and retain a sufficient number of high quality channel partners in each of the regions in which we sell products, and keep them motivated to sell our products, our ability to sell our products and operating results will be harmed.
-The termination of our relationship with any important channel partner may also adversely impact our sales and operating results.
+The termination of our relationship with any significant channel partner may adversely impact our sales and operating results.

 We provide sales channel partners with specific programs to assist them in selling our products, but there can be no assurance that these programs will be effective.
 In addition, our channel partners may be unsuccessful in marketing, selling and supporting our products and services.
 Our channel partners generally do not have minimum purchase requirements.
 They may also market, sell and support products and services that are competitive with ours, and may devote more resources to the marketing, sales and support of such products.
 They may have incentives to promote our competitors' products to the detriment of our own.
 They may cease selling our products altogether.
 We cannot assure you that we will retain these channel partners or that we will be able to secure additional or replacement partners.
 The loss of one or more of our significant channel partners or the failure to obtain and ship a number of large orders each quarter through them could harm our operating results.
-During fiscal 2007, 2008, and 2009, Alternative Technology, Inc., a subsidiary of Arrow Electronics, Inc., was our most significant channel partner will require extensive training and may take several months or more to achieve productivity.
+In addition, any new sales channel partner will require extensive training and may take several months or more to achieve productivity.
 Our channel partner sales structure could subject us to lawsuits, potential liability and reputational harm if, for example, any of our channel partners misrepresent the functionality of our products or services to end-customers or our channel partners violate laws or our corporate policies.
 If we fail to manage existing sales channels, our business will be seriously harmed.